-Hurricane Sally strengths to Category 2 expected to cause 'catastrophic and life-threatening flooding"
+Hurricane Sally makes landfall as Category 2, expected to cause 'catastrophic and life-threatening flooding'

 Hurricane Sally strengthened to a Category 2 early on Wednesday and is likely to cause "catastrophic and life-threatening flooding" along portions of the northern Gulf Coast, according to the National Hurricane Center in Miami.

-The slow-moving storm is expected to make landfall sometime later on Wednesday.
-As of 5 a.m., Sally was located about 50 miles south-southeast of Mobile, Ala., as it crawls north-northeast at 3 mph, according to the NHC.
+The NHC said Sally made landfall at 5:45 a.m. near Gulf Shores, Ala. as a Category 2 storm.
+As of 5 a.m., Sally had been located about 50 miles south-southeast of Mobile, as it crawled north-northeast at 3 mph, according to the NHC.

 Its northern eyewall has started to bring hurricane conditions across the Gulf Coast from Pensacola Beach, Fla., to Dauphin Island, Ala.
 Maximum sustained winds were recorded at 105 mph and its slow-moving pace could result in possible record floods.